Huiziwang/Huiziwang.github.io/README.md

 Initialization

-- Wang, H. and Habiger, J., Classification Methods with the Sparse Group Lasso Model for Pathogen Detection and Variable Selection for Sparse Count Data.
+- Wang, H. and Habiger, J., Classification Methods with the Sparse Group Lasso Model for Pathogen Detection and Variable Selection with Sparse Count Data.

 ### Presentations:
 Conferences